joshtynjala/actionscript-3.0-developers-guide/display/working-with-movie-clips/movie-clip-example-runtime-assets-explorer.md

 #### Creating a class to implement the RuntimeLibrary interface

-Next, we’ll create the GeometricAssets class that will implement the RuntimeLibrary interface.
+Next, we'll create the GeometricAssets class that will implement the RuntimeLibrary interface.
 This will be the document class of the FLA.
 The code for this class is very similar to the RuntimeLibrary interface—the difference between them is that in the class definition the `getAssets()` method has a